Wood vs. Steel: Why prefab timber is winning on the Indian coastline

 Flexibility over Rigidity: Engineering for adverse climate events

 When building in coastal zones, the construction must account for their vulnerability to high-wind or seismic events, such as cyclones and earthquakes.
 Homes built with steel or concrete are structurally rigid and therefore less suited for these environments, as they lack the natural ‘give’ required to absorb the sudden kinetic energy spikes accompanying these adverse weather events.
 Under extreme stress, their rigidity might even cause the structure to snap, crack, or collapse outright.
-At best, you’re looking at an expensive round of repairs; at worst, it is back to the drawing board to rebuild the house from scratch.
+At best, you’re looking at an expensive round of repairs; at worst, it's back to the drawing board to rebuild the house from scratch.

 Engineered wood, on the other hand, has a strength-to-weight ratio that rivals steel, with significantly more elasticity.
 This allows prefab timber frames to sway and dissipate energy during a cyclone or an earthquake, returning to their original shape without any extensive or lasting structural failure.